Oakraven79/pavlov_rcon_tcl/README.md

 ### Option 2: Run from Python source

 Step 1.
-Go to [the Python website](http://www.python.org/downloads/) and install python 3.8 or above and get it working on your system.
+Go to [the Python website](http://www.python.org/downloads/) and install python 3.10 and get it working on your system.

 Step 2.
 Download the code as a zip (`Code` -> `Download zip`)